 Increasingly, Open Championships bowlers are showing their pride by participating in the Pride Award program, which recognizes teams that dress alike.
 All teams that dress in matching shirts and pants (no jeans) will receive a special lapel pin.

 All participants must wear a shirt and casual slacks, trousers or jeans.
-Traditional collared shirts, mock-collared shirts and collarless bowling jerseys are all permitted.
+Traditional collared shirts, mock-collared shirts and collarless bowling jerseys all are permitted.
+Mock collars and collarless bowling jerseys may NOT be worn with jeans.
 Women may wear Capri pants provided the length is below the knees.
 Female participants can also wear skirts, culottes or skorts that extend beyond their fingers when their arms are extended down by their sides.